Stackclash/5e-vault/5. Mechanics/Bestiary/Aberration/Morkoth (MPMM).md

 aliases: ["Morkoth"]
 ---
 # Morkoth
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-186, Volo's Guide to Monsters p.
-177*
+186*

 Ancient and devious, morkoths are voracious collectors.
 Each one floats through the planes on a strange, mobile island, amassing the valuables, oddities, and castoffs of the multiverse in a massive, ever-growing collection.